Morpho-lang/morpho/help/functionals.md

 * `errornorm` — `"max"` (the default) or `"sum"`.
 Any other value, or a non-string, raises `IntgrtrMthdTyp`.
 * `tol` — a `Float` (the default is `1e-6`).
 Integers are accepted.
 A non-numeric value raises `IntgrtrMthdTyp`.

-With `errornorm: "max"`, h-refinement stops when the largest element error is below `tol` times the absolute value of the last root estimate. `"sum"` uses the older, more conservative test on the summed element errors.
+With `errornorm: "max"`, h-refinement (dividing elements into smaller pieces) stops when the largest element error is below `tol` times the absolute value of the last root estimate. `"sum"` uses the older, more conservative test on the summed element errors.
 On a vertex singularity the true global error under `"max"` can sit a little above `tol`; use `"sum"` if you need the tighter bound.

-Useful named rules include:
+Useful named quadrature rules include:

 1D: `gauss1`/`kronrod3`, `gauss2`/`kronrod5`, `gauss5`/`kronrod11`, `gauss7`/`kronrod15` with `midpoint`/`simpson` for educational purposes.
 2D: `tri4`, `tri10`, `tri20`, `cubtri7`, `cubtri19` and `cools7`/`cools16`.
 3D: `keast4`, `keast5`, `tet5`, `tet6` and `grundmann3d0`–`grundmann3d5`.

+Integral functionals attempt to evaluate the integral efficiently, and may use a number of optimizations that typically accelerate performance but can degrade it in pathological cases.
+An optional `optimize` argument, `true` by default, may be set to `false` as a hint not to use those shortcuts:

+    AreaIntegral(fn (x) x[0]*x[1], method={ }, optimize=false)

 ## LineIntegral
 [taglineintegral]: # (lineintegral)